dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 [comment]: <> (Teaser)

-We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCi and Jenkins to ease the test evaluation process in our continuous delivery pipeline.
-Today we want to share  with you the background story of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and our speed-up for massive test evaluation.
+We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCi and Jenkins to ease the test evaluation process in our continuous delivery pipeline (CDP).
+Today we want to share  with you the background story of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and our speed-up for massive regression test evaluation.

 Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.